 Engaging with Fans Online

-LEGO created an extensive online presence through social media platforms, engaging with fans and customers directly.
+LEGO created an extensive online presence through social media platforms, directly engaging with fans and customers.
 They share behind-the-scenes content, hosting contests, and showcasing user-generated creations.
-This allows LEGO to foster a sense of community and loyalty among its audience.
+This allows the brand to foster a sense of community and loyalty among its audience.
 This approach helped the company maintain relevance in an increasingly digital world.

 The LEGO Ideas Platform

-LEGO launched the LEGO Ideas platform, a crowdsourcing initiative that allows fans to submit their own designs for potential production as official LEGO sets.
-This innovative approach not only provided valuable product ideas but also deepened the connection between the brand and its fans.
+LEGO launched the LEGO Ideas platform, a crowdsourcing initiative allowing fans to submit their designs for production as official LEGO sets.
+This innovative approach provided valuable product ideas and deepened the brand’s and its fans’ connection.
 By involving their most cherished customers in the creative process, LEGO fostered a sense of ownership and loyalty, further strengthening its brand identity.
-To illustrate our LEGO case study, click on the video below that explains how the LEGO ideas program works.
+To illustrate our LEGO case study, click on the video below that explains how the Ideas program works.

 Engaging your customers